 On Dec.
 20, 2019, the Setting Every Community Up for Retirement Enhancement Act (SECURE) was signed into law.
 Overall, this new legislation loosens the rules surrounding retirement plans, and expands the opportunities for taxpayers and families to save for retirement.
 Many of the measures go into effect beginning in tax year 2020.

-Tax practitioners can consider sharing this information with their clients and meeting with them to take advantage of the retirement planning opportunities - never a bad thing!
-Here is a summary of the higher-impact provisions of the SECURE Act.
+Tax practitioners can consider sharing this information with their clients and meeting with them to take advantage of the retirement planning opportunities - to 72.